 We spent 80 hours comparing prices, evaluating inventory and researching store policies to find the best places to buy discount ink cartridges.
-Based on our findings, we think 4inkjets is the best option out there.
+Based on our findings, we think 4inkjets is the best place to buy printer ink.
 The site has a variety of payment options, low-cost shipping and low prices.
-It carries a large inventory of Original Equipment Manufacturer (OEM) cartridges, as well as remanufactured cartridges and other printer supplies like paper and cables.
+It carries a large inventory of Original Equipment Manufacturer (OEM) cartridges, as well as re-manufactured ink cartridges and other printer supplies like paper and cables.
 So, if you want to buy all your supplies in one place, 4inkjets is a good place to look.

 Offers a wide range of stock with a long return window.
 Get 10% off and free shipping with orders over $50 with promo code Q2INK4 (ends June 30).VIEW DEAL ON 4Inkjet

-We researched and compared prices on more than 30 sites that sell discount ink cartridges to find the best, most convenient online stores to buy from.
+We researched and compared prices on more than 30 sites that sell discount ink cartridges to find the best, most convenient online stores to buy cheap printer from that doesn't skimp on quality.
 We also considered shipping costs, payment options, the number of ink cartridge brands each store carries and whether the site sells other printing essentials.

 In addition, we evaluated how secure each site is and the quality of the store’s support options because security and customer service are important when making purchases online.
 We’ve researched what to look for and what to avoid when buying discount ink cartridges online, as well as read the fine print in FAQs and return policies to make well-informed recommendations.

-How we found the best ink cartridge deals
+How we found the the cheapest printer ink

 At Top Ten Reviews, we also test the best all-in-one printers.
-To compare prices and check inventory size, we searched for ink that’s compatible with the all-in-one printers we tested, which means we checked more than 1,000 prices in our research.
+To compare prices and check inventory size, we searched for discounted ink cartridges that’s compatible with the all-in-one printers we tested.
+This means we checked more than 1,000 prices in our research.
 We calculated the average cost per page to print with ink purchased at each store using the sites’ prices and the cartridges’ manufacturer-reported page yields.
 Using this information, we found which stores have the largest inventories and the lowest prices.

 During testing, we also talked with users about their experiences buying and using discount ink cartridges and read reviews see customer service is like on these sites.